fabric8-analytics/fabric8-analytics-common/openshift/README.md

 In your created env.sh set the RECOMMENDER_API_TOKEN.
 Token is available on your profile page after clicking on Update profile button.

-You will have to change email adress to ona asssociated with your osio account [Quick Link](https://openshift.io/thrcka@redhat.com/_update)
+You will have to change email adress to one asssociated with your osio account [Quick Link](https://openshift.io/thrcka@redhat.com/_update)

 ### Run E2E test agaist your deployment